San Diego AOT

-Funded by: San Diego County
+Funded by: San Diego County and HHSA

 Our program is based on the Assertive Community Treatment (ACT) model, where we connect you to the proper resources that can help you achieve your goals.
 We will work together with your family, friends, and the court system to help you take steps towards making recovery happen.

 Our services include, but are not limited to: